Lyme Regis Sea School

 The Sea School is administrated and managed by four key people.
 Find out more about each of them below:

-Centre Principal - Joshua Bolton
+Centre Principal - Simon Law

 Qualifications: